October 2020 Newsletter

 Ready to start?
 You have nothing to lose.

-Sign up is easy and parent-friendly, and we are ready seven days a week to serve you.
-Because we only offer lessons on a month-to-month basis, there are no large upfront payments, no complicated contracts, no material or performance fees, and no semester minimums.
+Sign up is easy and parent-friendly, and we are ready to serve you.
+Because we only offer lessons on a month-to-month basis, there are no large upfront payments, no complicated contracts, no start-up materials, no performance fees, and no semester minimums.

 Lessons are first come, first serve, so contact us today to arrange your first lesson!

-Lessons are available seven days a week, and scheduled once a week.
+Lessons are available five days a week, and scheduled once a week.
 A registration fee is due annually.